epiphone/routing-controllers-openapi/README.md

 }
 ```

 `@ResponseSchema` will use the httpStatusCode and contentType from routing-controller's `@HttpCode` and `@ContentType` decoraters if those are set and otherwise fall back to httpStatusCode=200 and contentType='application/json'.
 You can also manually set these attributes via the optional second `options` argument.
+Manually setting `contentType` or `statusCode` in the `@ResponseSchema(ModelClass, options)` options object will override the above routing-controller decorators if they are also specified.

 To specify a response schema of array (of the specified first argument Class), set `isArray` to true in the `options` argument.